dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   future.
 For now, it takes precedence over `-arith`.)

 * `-arith:<n>` - control how arithmetic is modeled during verification.
   This is an experimental switch, and its options may change.
-For the moment, it accepts the following values of `<n>`.
+The value of `<n>` can be one of the following.

   * `0` - use Boogie/Z3 built-ins for all arithmetic operations.